That's when good Neighbors...

 4 0 0

-And when I say growing up, I'm roughly referring to the period between the ages of 5 and err, 22 That was half an hour per day.
-And if you do the maths, which I'm clearly not going to, that's a lot of time.
+When I say growing up, I'm roughly referring to the period between the ages of 5 and err, 22, I would watch the soap opera Neighbours for half an hour per day.
+And if you do the math, which I'm not going to, that's a lot of time. ' Have you seen Neighbours' was the question we constantly asked each other.

-Lets start at the start when I was at my granny's and my cousins introduced me to it.
-They were hooked mainly because 'Scott was gorgeous' but unfortunately he was marrying Charlene which they were not happy about.
+It started at my Granny's where my cousins said they were hooked because 'Scott was gorgeous' but unfortunately he was marrying Charlene which they were not happy about.

-While other children were running around outside or developing their social skills, playing educational games, learning the art of polite conversation over the sandpit, reading an educational book or two with their educational parents; learning how to ride a bike etc, I was swept up in the melodramatic lives of Scott and Charlene, Madge and Harold, Henry and Danni and Mrs Mangle, Helen Daniels and Hannah, (pronounced 'Henna') Jim, Paul Robinson and Lou Carpenter and Bouncer the dog Paul Robinson was evil and owned Lassators in Erinsborough.
+While other children were running around outside or developing their social skills, playing in the sand pit, doing a jigsaw, playing educational games, learning the art of polite conversation, reading an educational book or two with their educational parents, I was swept up in the melodramatic lives of Scott and Charlene's third break up, Madge and Harold, Henry and Danni and Mrs Mangle, Helen Daniels and Hannah, (pronounced 'Henna') Jim, Paul Robinson and Lou Carpenter and Bouncer.
+Paul Robinson was evil and owned Lassators in Erinsborough.
 It's worth pointing out here that I didn't know what Lassitors was.
 To be honest, I thought it was a secret swimming pool with nice hedges around it.

 The Salad Dressing and Other DisastersWhere stories live.
 Discover now